 2.1.42.d. with regard to a pharmacist-in-charge in a Charitable Clinic Pharmacy, this position may be filled by a committee of up to three (3) pharmacists who accept as a group the responsibilities of the required pharmacist-in-charge.
-Further notwithstanding the requirements of subsection c, above, with regard to a Charitable Clinic Pharmacy, if the pharmacy is open an average of more than 40 hours per week, the pharmacist-in-charge or pharmacist-in-charge committee must work at least 8 hours per calendar month; if the pharmacy is open on average at least 30 and up to 40 hours per week, the pharmacy is open on average at least 6 hours per calendar month; if the pharmacy is open on average at least 6 hours per calendar month; if the pharmacy is open on average at least 15 and up to 30 hours per week, the pharmacist-in-charge or pharmacist-in-charge committee must work in the charitable clinic pharmacy at least 4 hours per calendar month; if the charitable clinic pharmacy at least 5 and up to 15 hours per week, the pharmacist-in-charge or pharmacist-in-charge committee must work in the charitable clinic pharmacy is open is open on average at least 2 hours per week, the pharmacist-in-charge or pharmacist-in-charge committee must work in the charitable clinic pharmacy at least 2 hours per week, the pharmacist-in-charge or pharmacis
+Further notwithstanding the requirements of subsection c, above, with regard to a Charitable Clinic Pharmacy, if the pharmacy is open an average of more than 40 hours per week, the pharmacist-in-charge or pharmacist-in-charge committee must work at least 8 hours per calendar month; if the pharmacy is open on average at least 30 and up to 40 hours per week, the pharmacist-in-charge or pharmacist-in-charge committee must work in the charitable clinic pharmacy at least 6 hours per calendar month; if the pharmacist-in-charge committee must work in the charitable clinic pharmacy at least 4 hours per calendar month; if the charitable clinic pharmacy is open on average at least 5 and up to 15 hours per week, the pharmacist-in-charge or pharmacist-in-charge committee must work in the charitable clinic pharmacy at least 2 hours per calendar month; and, if the charitable clinic pharmacy is open less than 5 hours per week, the pharmacist-in-charge or pharmacist-in-charge committee must work in the charitable clinic pharmacy at least 2 hours per calendar month; and, if the charitable clinic pharmacy is open less than 5 hours per week, the pharmacist-in-charge or pharmacist-in-charge committee must work in the charitable clinic pharmacy the lesser of 2 hours per month or 50% of the hours the charitable clinic pharmacy is open.